PT-141

 Published: October 23, 2025

 Vasomotor symptoms (VMS) and decreased libido are common menopausal symptoms.
 Patients with breast cancer receiving endocrine therapy experience new or worsening menopausal symptoms.
 Pharmacologic therapy for VMS has been centered on selective serotonin reuptake inhibitors and serotonin norepinephrine reuptake inhibitors, gabapentin, and clonidine.
-These therapeutic options fall short in obtaining adequate symptom relief, illustrating a therapeutic gap in efficacious treatment modalities.
-There are no historical systemic treatment options for low libido.

 Female Sexual Desire, Arousal, and Orgasmic Dysfunctions: A Systematic Review and Meta-Analysis of Treatment Options.